 Lending of Material

 The Putnam Public Library loans books, magazines, books on CD and DVDs to any person with a valid Connecticut library card.
 DVDs may be taken out by a child under 16 if their parent/guardian is present.
 The lending period for books and books on CD is 3 weeks.
 The lending period for magazines and new books is 2 weeks.
 The lending period for DVDs is 1 week.
 There are no overdue fines for any library materials, but prompt return of the materials is encouraged so that other community members can also enjoy them.
 Materials will automatically renew unless there is a request for the item or it has been renewed the maximum times.
-Patrons will be notified of the renewal in their email.
+Patrons will be notified of the renewal by email or text.

 Friends Pop-Up Shop

 You can pick out books from the Friend's Book Nook as you enter the library.
 Please pay at the circulation desk.
 Come in and find some great books to purchase!
 We are accepting small quantities of donations (maximum 12) in very good condition.

 - Hardcover $1, paperback .50, DVD $1, Books on CD $1, Children's books .10 each, Puzzles $1

 The Friends are a 501(c)3 non-profit organization.
 All donations to the Friends are tax-exempt.
 The Friends of the Putnam Public Library meet the first Wednesday of every month at 6:30 pm.